Ebay

 telephone.
 I hope that he knows just how frightfully

-him.
-You can pick-up both sides of calls made using
+You can pick-up both sides of calls made using them from two

-them from two miles away using nothing more than an old
+miles away using nothing more than an old valve HF

-and do the same thing.
-They have the distinctive
+do the same thing.
+They have the distinctive analogue

-analogue interference caused by proximity to a computer
+interference caused by proximity to a computer monitor on the

-monitor on the downlink sound heard in the call.
+downlink sound heard in the call.
+Naughty, and stupid.

 6) Chirpy Chappie says that when I refund the buyer, I